 Compensation and Benefits.
 We provide robust compensation and benefits programs to help meet the needs of our employees.
-In addition to salaries, these programs (which vary by country/region) include annual bonuses, stock awards, an employee stock purchase plan, a 401(k) plan, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, family care resources, flexible work schedules, adoption and surrogacy assistance, employee assistance programs, tuition assistance and on-site services, such as health centers and fitness centers, among many others.
-In addition to our broad-based equity award programs, we have used targeted equity-based grants with vesting conditions to facilitate retention of personnel, particularly those with critical engineering skills and experience.
+In addition to salaries, these programs (which vary by country/region) include annual bonuses, stock awards, an employee stock purchase plan, a 401(k) plan, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, family care resources, flexible work schedules, adoption and surrogacy assistance, employee assistance programs, tuition assistance, and on-site services such as health centers and fitness centers, among others.
+In addition to our broad-based equity award programs, we have used targeted equity awards with vesting conditions to facilitate retention of personnel, particularly those with critical engineering skills and experience.

 Talent Development.
 We invest significant resources to develop the talent needed to remain a world-leading wireless innovator.
-We deliver numerous training opportunities, provide rotational assignment opportunities, have expanded our focus on continuous learning and development, and implemented "industry-leading" methodologies to manage performance, provide feedback and develop talent.
+We deliver numerous training opportunities, provide rotational assignment opportunities, focus on continuous learning and development and have implemented what we believe are industry-leading methodologies to manage performance, provide feedback and develop talent.

-Our talent development programs provide employees with the resources they need to help achieve their career goals, build management skills and lead their organizations.
+Our talent development programs are designed to provide employees with the resources they need to help achieve their career goals, build management skills and lead their organizations.
 We provide a series of employee workshops around the globe that support professional growth and development.
 Additionally, our manager and employee forum programs provide an ongoing opportunity for employees to practice and apply learning around conversations aligned with our annual review process.
 We also have an employee development website that provides quick access to learning resources that are personalized to the individual's development needs.